Plain language and scan-friendly sections

 Accessibility notes for the public website: mobile layout, keyboard-friendly links, restrained motion, readable source labels, known limits and how to report a problem.

-Practical design rules used across the static site.
+Practical design rules used across the public website.

 Pages use headings, short cards, visible links and plain-English summaries so readers can scan the briefing without decoding raw document names.

-The static site relies on standard links and buttons.
+The site uses standard links and buttons.
 Interactive elements such as the subscribe popup include close controls and focus handling.

 The site avoids motion-heavy effects.
 Useful content and navigation should remain available without animation.

-Reader routes, source links, FOI links, archive search and status pages are labelled to reduce mystery clicks.
+Reader pages, source links, FOI links, archive search and public status pages are labelled so readers know what will open before they tap.

-Desktop and mobile screenshots are inspected for overlap, clipping, unreadable text, off-canvas content and severe density issues.
+Desktop and mobile views are checked for overlap, clipping, unreadable text, off-canvas content and severe density issues.

 These are the places where reader feedback is especially useful.